Gruntfuggly/global-config/README.md

 *Note: Existing files will not be replaced.*

+When used in a multi-root workspace folder, the global files are copied into each workspace *.vscode* folder.

 ## Installing

 You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.global-config).